-For more information, please contact the Barnes & Thornburg LLP attorney with whom you work or one of the following attorneys in the firm's Food, Drug & Device Group: Lynn Tyler at (317) 231-7392 or lynn.tyler@btlaw.com or Alicia Raines at (317) 231-7398 or alicia.raines@btlaw.com.
-Visit us online at www.btlaw.com/food-drug-and-device-law-practices.

-© 2016 Barnes & Thornburg LLP.
+For more information, please contact the Barnes & Thornburg LLP attorney with whom you work or the chair of the firm's Food, Drug and Device Practice Group, Lynn Tyler at (317) 231-7392 or lynn.tyler@btlaw.com. © 2018 Barnes & Thornburg LLP.
 All Rights Reserved.
 This page, and all information on it, is proprietary and the property of Barnes & Thornburg LLP.
 It may not be reproduced, in any form, without the express written consent of Barnes & Thornburg LLP.
 This Barnes & Thornburg LLP publication should not be construed as legal advice or legal opinion on any specific facts or circumstances.
 The contents are intended for general informational purposes only, and you are urged to consult your own lawyer on any specific legal questions you may have concerning your situation.
 Visit us online at www.btlaw.com and follow us on Twitter @BTLawNews.